What is Asset-Based Lending?

 Borrowing Base

 ABL lenders calculate the value of your business assets to determine the advance amount you qualify for, known as the borrowing base.
 The asset-based credit facility is determined using the total assets of the borrower’s balance sheet and their loan-to-value ratio (LTV).
-This is a ratio that lenders use to approximate their actual return on assets since claiming and reselling them incur costs.
+This is a ratio that lenders use to approximate their actual return on assets since claiming and reselling them incurs costs.

 Monitoring